bitcoin/bitcoin/doc/tor.md

 	                server will be used to try to reach .onion addresses as well.

 	-onion=ip:port  Set the proxy server to use for Tor hidden services.
-You do not need to set this if it's the same as -proxy.
+You do not need to set this if it's the same as -proxy and both bitcoind and tor are running on the same host.
 You can use -noonion to explicitly disable access to hidden services.

 	-listen         When using -proxy, listening is disabled by default.
 If you want to run a hidden service (see next section), you'll need to enable